dnsudhir/myCollegeAndroidApplication/README.md

 The Sample Application can be downloaded from here http://www.mediafire.com/download/m71xflbd5xohxq0/UCSS.apk

+You can login in to the application using the following credentials or register a new account as student or lecturer For Student Account:
+Username - dnsudhir@gmail.com
+Password - 123456

+For Lecturer Account:
+Username - fac@gmail.com1
+Password - 123456

 You can watch video to know how the application works part 1- https://youtu.be/CB9rfPNLTxY part 2- https://youtu.be/n68gwRNkEE8